Backpropagation

 Backprop

-The cost is the square of the deviation of the approximated value from the given output y:
+The cost is the square of the deviation of the approximated value from the given output y what should be approximated:

 Backprop